Our view: Supreme Court highlights importance of Ohio's August primary - NewsBreak

 If you are unhappy with the choices for office, now is the time to begin organizing for the 2024 races.
 A successful campaign takes a good candidate, time and money.
 People interested in running for office should contact their local election boards for information.

 Voting has begun in the August primary.
-Voting may be done at the election board, 222 W. Center St., Marion from 8 a.m. to 5 p.m. on weekdays with extended and weekend hours closer to Election Day.
+Voting may be done at the election board, 20 S. Second St., Newark, from 8 a.m. to 5 p.m. on weekdays with extended and weekend hours closer to Election Day.

 It may be easy to dismiss such a summer election as unimportant - and we have great fears about horrendous turnout - but we believe it is critical for people to participate to ensure the results are reflective of the broader community.

-This article originally appeared on Marion Star: Our view: Supreme Court highlights importance of Ohio's August primary
+This article originally appeared on Newark Advocate: Our view: Supreme Court highlights importance of Ohio's August primary

 Comments / 0